AY2526S1-CS2103T-T14-1/tp/docs/UserGuide.md

 Format: `addfee INDEX amt/AMOUNT`

 * `INDEX` is the number of the person listed on the main GUI window.
-* The amount must be a positive number.
+* The amount must be a positive number up to 2 decimal places.
+* The amount must be between $0.00 and $1,000,000.00 (inclusive).
+* The total outstanding amount after adding cannot exceed $1,000,000.00.

 Examples:
-* `addfee 1 amt/150` — Adds \$150 to the first student’s outstanding amount.
+* `addfee 1 amt/150` — Adds \$150 to the first student's outstanding amount.
-* `addfee 3 amt/89.50` — Adds \$89.50 to the third student’s outstanding amount.
+* `addfee 3 amt/89.50` — Adds \$89.50 to the third student's outstanding amount.

 ### Add payment made by client: `pay`